raspberrypilearning/how-are-you/en/step_2.md

 --- /task ---

 --- task ---
-+ Now select the sprite 'Respondent'.
++ Now select the 'Respondent' sprite.

 + To see the Respondent, you also need to switch their show 'eye' on.
 !['Respondent' sprite](images/show-respondent.png){:width="350px"}